-ICCVAM established its Read-across Workgroup to build read-across capacity within member agencies, raise awareness of the state of the science, and work towards harmonization of read-across approaches.
-The workgroup has members from six ICCVAM agencies.
+ICCVAM established its Read Across Workgroup to build read-across capacity within member agencies, raise awareness of the state of the science, and work towards harmonization of read-across approaches.
+The workgroup has members from seven ICCVAM agencies.

 The workgroup conducted a survey of the current applications, tools used, and needs of the seven agencies represented on the workgroup for read-across.
 The paper summarizing the survey (Patlewicz et al. 2019) also provided practical case studies to illustrate how the read-across approaches applied by two agencies varied on account of decision context.
 The workgroup is continuing to evaluate case studies of read-across use to determine how use and applications of read-across can be broadened.